Rosengate/sigil/README.md

 - Redirection with route name

 ## <a name='why'></a> Why
-I made `rosengate/exedra` back 4 years ago because i couldn't find a framework that can exactly do what I wanted, like hierarchically nest a routing beneath another routing.
+I wrote `rosengate/exedra` back 4 years ago because i couldn't find a framework that can exactly do what I wanted, like hierarchically nest a routing beneath another routing.
 Also `exedra` never want to be another full-fledged framework.
 It's just a microframework and I always promote the use of tons of amazing php packages out there.
 Then I built a phpdoc based routing controller component and since then writing a code with `exedra` became a bliss than ever.
 But building things from microframework can be daunting as I always needed an ORM, validation, error handling and so on (I always find myself using Elqouent)